 Simon has particular experience in defending companies and individuals charged with the most serious safety-related crime: corporate manslaughter and gross negligence manslaughter.

-More recently, Simon secured the acquittal of a waste recycling company charged with corporate manslaughter, even with the business in liquidation and also the acquittal of a managing director charged with four counts of manslaughter in relation to the explosion at his company’s wood mill in Bosley, Cheshire, in which four employees died.
+More recently, Simon secured the acquittal of a waste recycling company charged with corporate manslaughter, and also the acquittal of a managing director charged with four counts of manslaughter in relation to the explosion at his company’s wood mill in Bosley, Cheshire, in which four employees died.
 Simon’s legal submission of no case to answer was upheld by the Court of Appeal R. v.
 WTL & George Boden [2021] EWCA Crim 618.

 Health & Safety

-He has experience of defending in all types of safety-related prosecution.
-These have ranged from successfully representing individuals charged with putting the public at risk, such as the fireworks organiser accused of causing the death of 7 people in a motorway pile up on the M5 by smoke from his adjacent event, and the organiser of the Chatsworth International Horse Trials charged with the death of an off-road motorcyclist at the event, to securing acquittals for large construction companies in relation to site-related incidents (Lend Lease, ISG, Geoffrey Osborne to name but a few).
+He has experience of defending in all types of safety-related prosecution covering all of the major industries and sectors.
+These have ranged from successfully representing individuals charged with putting the public at risk, such as the fireworks organiser accused of causing the death of 7 people in a motorway pile-up on the M5 by smoke from his adjacent event, and the organiser of the Chatsworth International Horse Trials charged with the death of an off-road motorcyclist at the event, to securing acquittals for large construction companies in relation to site-related incidents (Lend Lease, ISG, Geoffrey Osborne to name but a few).

 Food Safety, Product Safety and Trading Standards